diviner524/k8s-config-connector/.github/PULL_REQUEST_TEMPLATE.md

 Make sure you have run "make ready-pr" to run required tests and ensure this PR is ready to review.

 Also if possible, share a bit more on the tests you have done.

-For example if you have updated the pubsubtopic sample you can share the test logs from running the test case locally.
+For example if you have updated the pubsubtopic sample, you can share the test logs from running the test case locally.

 go test -v -tags=integration ./config/tests/samples/create -test.run TestAll -run-tests pubsubtopic